nxtrace/NTrace-core/README.md

 Document Language: English | [简体中文](README_zh_CN.md)

+⚠️ Please note: We welcome PR submissions from the community, but please submit your PRs to the [NTrace-V1](https://github.com/nxtrace/NTrace-V1) repository instead of [NTrace-core](https://github.com/nxtrace/NTrace-core) repository.<br>
 Regarding the NTrace-V1 and NTrace-core repositories:<br>
 Both will largely remain consistent with each other.
 All development work is done within the NTrace-V1 repository.
 The NTrace-V1 repository releases new versions first.
 After running stably for an undetermined period, we will synchronize that version to NTrace-core.
 This means that the NTrace-V1 repository serves as a "beta" or "testing" version.<br>
 Please note, there are exceptions to this synchronization.
 If a version of NTrace-V1 encounters a serious bug, NTrace-core will skip that flawed version and synchronize directly to the next version that resolves the issue.